openwall/john-packages/readme.md

 ### Snap Deployments

-If you followed the above instructions, you installed the stable version of John the Ripper Jumbo in your system.
+If you followed the above instructions, you installed the rolling version of John the Ripper Jumbo 1+ in your system.
 If you want to access the hot and bleeding developing version of JtR, you must follow a development channel.
 For a clean
 installation: